-It’s important to keep warm during cold weather, especially if you are chronically sick, disabled or elderly.
-Getting too cold can lead to hypothermia, a potentially life threatening condition.
+It's important to keep warm during cold weather.
+Getting too cold can lead to hypothermia, a potentially life-threatening condition.

-You should be aware of the danger signs and what to do if you find someone who may have hypothermia.
-Find out about the danger signs at NHS Choices (see link below).
+You should be aware of the danger signs and know what to do if you find someone who may have hypothermia.
+Find out about the danger signs at NHS Choices.

 Keeping the heat in

 Insulation and draught-proofing are the best ways to prevent the heat from escaping your home.
 It might not sound like much, but even hanging thick curtains or fitting keyhole covers, letterbox covers and draught excluders will stop the cold air from coming in and the warm air getting out.

 Our free energy health check will help you to see how you can save energy and money.

 Thankfully power cuts are rare, but they can happen.
 Keep a torch handy, get a battery-powered or wind up radio, and try to keep your mobile devices charged so you can stay in touch should a power cut happen.
 Keep a note of the free to call power cut number, 105.
 Dialling 105 will connect you directly with your local Electricity Network Operator who can give you help and advice during a power cut.

 Running out of Pay As You Go credit

 If you have a prepayment meter and you run out of credit, don't panic.
 We'll lend you £5 emergency credit until you get the chance to top up.

 You can only use your emergency credit once your pre-paid credit is at or below 50p for electricity or £2 for gas.
 When you want to use your emergency credit, insert your key into the meter.
 When using your emergency credit, the display on your meter changes to show the letter ‘e’.
 It'll also show the amount of emergency credit left.